 Trinity’s men’s team won four consecutive Southern Collegiate Athletic Conference Championships from 2013-2016 and placed second at the 2017 meet.
 The Tiger women have captured three straight SCAC Championships and also finished first in 2013.

 Coach Whitehead and his assistant coaches have been elected the SCAC Men’s and Women’s Track & Field Coaching Staff of the Year in 2013, 2015, and 2016.
 The Tiger mentors have also been tabbed as the 2014 Men’s Staff of the Year and the 2017 Women’s Staff of the Year.

 Trinity student-athletes have been named SCAC Athletes of the Year,and Newcomers of the Year a total of 15 times since the 2013 season.
 The latest honorees were Matt Love who was tabbed the 2017 SCAC Men’s Field Athlete of the Year, and Ayriel Coleman who was named the conference Women’s Co-Field Athlete of the Year.
 Taylor Piske was named a 2016 SCAC Man of the Year finalist.

-Coach Whitehead served as a full-time Trinity assistant during the 2011-12 academic year, and was a part-time coach the previous season.
+Coach Whitehead was a full-time Trinity assistant coach during the 2011-12 season and was a part-time coach the previous year.
 He holds a Level 1 Coaching Certificate from USA Track & Field.

-Coach Whithead earned a Master of Science degree in physical education from the University of Nevada-Las Vegas in 2010.
-The emphasis of the degree was in athletic administration.
-He supervised and managed physical education facilities, and taught numerous activitiy classes.
+He earned a Master of Science degree in physical education from the University of Nevada-Las Vegas in 2010 with a focus on athletic administration.
+He also managed physical education facilities and taught activity classes.

-Coach Whitehead and his wife, Jennifer, reside in San Antonio.
-They have a daughter, Addison, born in 2016.
+Coach Whitehead and his wife, Jennifer, have a daughter, Addison, born in 2016.